brandur/rocket-rides-atomic/README.md

   simulate traffic against `api` and give `completer` and `enqueuer` a chance to do something.

-After you run `forego start` you should see the `simulator` issuing jobs right away.
+After you run `forego start` you should see the `simulator` issuing jobs against `api` right away.
 Some of these will succeed, and that will give the `enqueuer` something to do.

 If you leave the programs running long enough, the `completer` will kick in and start to finish up any of the `simulator`'s failed API requests.
 It only starts